ScreenPyHQ/screenpy/docs/module/questions.rst

 =========

 Questions are asked by an actor about the current state of the page or application.
 They are the first half
 (the "actual value")
-of ScreenPy's test assertions
+of ScreenPy's test assertions.
-(the other half,
-:ref:`resolutions`,
-is next).

 Asking Questions
 ----------------